ayazhankadessova/python-bit/README.md

 ## BackLog
 - [ ] Add quiz custom elements
-- [ ] Pagination in Tutorials page
+- [ ] Pagination in Tutorials page should be more sophisticated (per page), show page numbers
+- [ ] Background -> picture not just white/dark.
+- [ ] Fix session view ui, make it more engaging for kids (Raise hand needed?)
 - [ ] Add PythonCodeEditor integration to Lessons4-...
 - [ ] why is my ```code theme not githubdark